arroyo/grutil/README.md

 Headless CMS CLI Utility

-**Pre-Alpha** latest implementation not ready for use just yet.

-Log any issues to Github issues.
+Please log any issues to Github issues.

 The current version works with [GraphCMS](https://graphcms.com/) and backs up your project to disk, including asset files.